ucoruh/ce103-algorithms-and-programming-I/docs/week-3-git/ce103-week-3-git.en.md

 ---

+<style scoped>section{ font-size: 25px; }</style>

 ### Commit Changes (1)

 #### git commit

-•It refers to recording snapshots of the repository at a given time.
+- It refers to recording snapshots of the repository at a given time.
 Committed snapshots will never change unless done explicitly.

 ---

+<style scoped>section{ font-size: 25px; }</style>

 ### Commit Changes (2)

 #### git commit

-Let me explain how commit
-works with the diagram below
+- Let me explain how commit works with the diagram below

 ![alt:"alt" height:230px center](assets/2021-10-20-01-00-44-image.png)

-Here, C1 is the initial commit, i.e. the snapshot of the first change from which another snapshot is created with changes named C2.
+- Here, C1 is the initial commit, i.e. the snapshot of the first change from which another snapshot is created with changes named C2.
 Note that the master points to the latest commit.
 Now, when I commit again, another snapshot C3 is created and now the master points to C3 instead of C2.

 ---

+<style scoped>section{ font-size: 25px; }</style>

 ### Commit Changes (3)

 #### git commit

-Commands:
+- Commands:

 ```batch
 git commit -m "<message>"